0no-co/gql.tada/website/reference/gql-tada-cli.md

 and errors.
 However, these diagnostics aren't run when `tsc` or other TypeScript compiler processes are used, since those neither load plugins nor are part of the TypeScript language service API.

-The `gql.tada check` command exists to run these diagnostics in a standalone command, outside of editing the relevant files and reports these errors to the console.
+The `gql-tada check` command exists to run these diagnostics in a standalone command, outside of editing the relevant files and reports these errors to the console.

 When this command is run inside a GitHub Action, [workflow commands](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions) are used to annotate errors within the GitHub UI.